 The average tip at a coffee shop varies across the country, with the most generous coffee shop tippers living in Delaware.

 Interestingly enough, tipping at coffee shops is higher than tipping in other industries nationally.
 The average coffee tip nationwide is 17.2 percent, while the average restaurant tip is 16.4 percent.
 This could be because coffee shop patrons are often loyal to their favorite shop, or because a tablet-based POS system like Square has been shown to increase tip amount.

 It never hurts to encourage tipping, so if you’re in a location where customers don’t tip much, these tried-and-true methods can help you increase tips for your employees.

 Here are some other ways you can grow your coffee shop:

 More people are drinking coffee, and that’s driven mainly by younger consumers.
 Open the door to millennials with specialty beverages and marketing that targets younger generations.

 A customer appreciation party, tasting event, or fun workshop is a great way to engage customers, share your coffee knowledge, and quench their thirst for gourmet coffee varieties.

 If you don’t have one already, implementing a loyalty program is a great way to encourage customers to get their daily cup of joe from you.
 Here are some best practices to build customer relationships and loyalty.

 Don’t forget marketing

-Social media is an important way to reach your customers and a fun place to showcase what’s happening in your space.
+Creating a marketing plan for your coffee shop will help your business grow, and social media is an important way to reach your customers and a fun place to showcase what’s happening in your space.
 Whether it’s unique latte design or a cute dog outside your storefront, let your followers know what’s happening, and encourage them to share your space and your drinks with customized hashtags and location tags.

 Finding the Best Location for Your Coffee Shop